Research sheds light on how unusual North Pole ozone hole formed last year

 “Is 2020 an indication of climate change?
 I would say that we can't really say that,” he said.
 “It’s something to keep our eyes on, but I'm a little bit concerned that we're maybe pushing the models too far.”

 While climate models provide a detailed picture of what climate change will mean for lower atmosphere, they offer a hazier view of the upper atmosphere.
 Newman said it’s not clear if the future will see more or fewer disrupted Arctic vortexes.
-Salawitch believes that climate change will produce colder Arctic vortexes, but he also sees weaknesses in the models.
+Salawitch says climate change will produce colder Arctic vortexes, but he also sees weaknesses in the models.

 “We need to improve the models,” he said.
 “We need to continue to understand what factors are governing the coldness of the polar vortexes.”

 At the South Pole, this year saw an unusually strong polar vortex, contributing to both its coldest April through September on record and a larger-than-normal ozone hole, but Newman sees no evidence of a link to climate change.
-He also said that the 2021 ozone hole, while big, was well within the normal range.
+He also said the 2021 ozone hole, while big, was well within the normal range.
 He added that had ozone-depleting chemicals been as abundant as they were 20 years ago, it would have looked much worse.

 “You can look at ozone over Antarctica, and you can see it’s slowly getting better, and that’s really, really good news,” Newman said.